How to Apply

-Applicants are required to upload to the application system unofficial transcripts from all undergraduate and graduate institutions attended.
+Applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
 Do not send electronic or paper copies of your transcripts before receiving an offer of admission.
-Review the unofficial transcript requirements for additional details and FAQs
+Review the transcript requirements for additional details and FAQs

 - Letters of Recommendation

 We require at least two letters of recommendation, although providing three is recommended.
 Recommendations must be in English.

 Resumes may be longer than one page and should reflect professional, volunteer, and/or internship experience.

 Applicants whose native language or primary education language is not English must submit TOEFL or IELTS scores.
 Applicants are also encouraged to submit one set of standardized test scores: GRE/GMAT, or LSAT, depending on the applicant.

 Your application fee can be paid online by credit card.
 We accept Visa and MasterCard only.
 We do not accept cash, wire transfers, bank transfers, or checks.

 Recommended (Optional) Materials

 We encourage all applicants to submit their GRE, GMAT, or – for students applying for the dual MSFS/JD program – LSAT scores as part of their application.
 These are not required to apply but are strongly recommended.